joshua23-u/Clinic-Management-System/README.md

 ## 2. Functional Requirements

-Functional requirements define what the system must do — the specific features, behaviours, and interactions available to each user role.
+Functional requirements define what the system must do basicallythe specific features, behaviours, and interactions available to each user role.

 ### 2.1  Patient Requirements
 - **`FR1.`** Allow a patient to register for an account using their personal details.